Geeksltd/MSharp.Docs/Tutorials/2/README.md

     }
 }
 ```
-Our next step is to create *CustomerForm* class, Add this class under the *Customer* folder in *Modules* folder like bellow:
+Our next step is to create *CustomerForm* class, Add this class under the *Customer* folder in *Modules* folder like below:

 ```C#
 using MSharp;